-PoH regards the heuristic optimization problem as a Markov Decision Process~(MDP), defined by the tuple ~$(\mathcal{S}, \mathcal{A}, \mathcal{T},\mathcal{R})$, with a defined state and action space.
-Here, $\mathcal{S}$ represents the state space, $\mathcal{A}$ the action space, $\mathcal{T}$ the transition function $\mathcal{T}: \mathcal{S}\times \mathcal{A}\mapsto \mathcal{S}$, and $\mathcal{R}$ the reward function $\mathcal{R}: \mathcal{S} \times \mathcal{A} \mapsto \mathbb{R}$.
-As illustrated in Figure~\ref{fig:framework} (a), given a current state $s_t$, PoH iteratively generates an action $a_t$ according to $a_t \sim p_{\mathcal{B}}(a | s_t)$.
+As illustrated in Figure~\ref{fig:framework} (a), given a current state $s_t$, PoH iteratively generates an action $a_t$ according to $a_t \sim p_{\theta}(a | s_t)$, $p_{{B}}(a | s_t)$ represents that the base LLM $p_{\theta}$ generates improvement actions $a$ given the current state $s_t$.
 The action generation process, detailed in Figure~\ref{fig:framework} (b), comprises two steps: first, evaluating the heuristic~(state) generated by the base model.
 This evaluation involves replacing the distance matrix update function of the GLS search algorithm with the generated heuristic and then evaluating it on the training set to obtain the current heuristic's optimal gap~(\%).
-Subsequently, for action generation, the LLM optimizer generates improvement suggestions based on the current heuristic and the optimal gap~(\%).
-PoH then determines the subsequent state using the transition function $p_{\mathcal{O}}(s_{t+1} | s_t, a_t)$ to update the heuristic.
-Given the current improvement suggestions~(action), the LLM optimizer $p_{\mathcal{O}}$ generates a new heuristic~(state) that incorporates relevant domain knowledge and effectively addresses model suggestions, which is similar to how AHD via Hyper-Heuristics revises algorithms based on improvement suggestions.
+Subsequently, for action generation, the optimizer LLM $p_{\mathcal{B}}$ generates improvement suggestions $a_t$ based on the current heuristic $s_t$ and the optimal gap~(\%).
+PoH then determines the subsequent state using the transition function $p_{\mathcal{\theta}}(s_{t+1} | s_t, a_t)$ to update the heuristic.
+Given the current improvement suggestions~(action), the optimizer LLM $p_{\mathcal{\theta}}$ generates a new heuristic~(state) that incorporates relevant domain knowledge and effectively addresses model suggestions, which is similar to how AHD via Hyper-Heuristics updates algorithms based on improvement suggestions.

-The quality of the resulting state $s_t$ after applying the action $a_t$ is then evaluated by the reward function $r_t = r(s_t, a_t)$.
+The quality of applying the action $a_t$ to state $s_t$ is then evaluated by the reward function $r_t = r(s_t, a_t)$.
 The reward function is defined as 1 minus the percentage gap between the solution and the optimal solution for an instance, aiming to maximize solution quality and minimize the gap with the optimal solution.